ShinyTrinkets/twofold.ts/docs/readme.md

 Example: `<randomCard freeze=true></randomCard>`

-"Freeze" is a built-in prop that tells TwoFold to ignore/ lock the tag.
-As long as the tag has this option, the tag and all its children will never be executed.
+"Freeze" is an addon prop that tells TwoFold to not execute the tag and its children.
+As long as the tag has this option, it won't be executed.

-To make TwoFold render the tag again, you just need to delete the `freeze=true` prop inside the tag.
+To make TwoFold render the tag again, you just need to delete the `freeze=true` prop.

-You can also wrap tags in `<freeze>...</freeze>`, to ignore/ lock everything inside.
+You can also wrap bigger sections of text in `<freeze>...</freeze>`, to freeze all the tags inside.

+"Protect" is a stricter version of "Freeze" that tells TwoFold to protect the tag and all its children.
+They won't be executed, but also they won't be consumed by outer tags.

 This is useful in case you want to keep the previous text and make sure that TwoFold won't accidentally replace it.

-You can also invalidate tags in many ways, eg: by adding a double // in the closing tag, or making the tag name Upper-case.
+You can also **invalidate/ disable tags** in many ways, eg: by adding a double // in the closing tag, or making the tag name Upper-case.

 Invalid tag examples: